lorenzo-cmyk/PF_SDN_2024_25/README.md

     application.
 3. Use the `start_network.sh` script provided in this repository to initialize the Mininet network topology.
 The topology will automatically connect to the running Ryu controller.

+### Optional Requirements

+- [FlowManager](https://github.com/martimy/flowmanager): A standalone SDN application that provides a nice WebUI to manage the switches connected to the controller.
+Is also userful to visualize graphically the network topology and retrieve the traffic statistics.
+- [IPerf3](https://github.com/esnet/iperf): The container ships with IPerf2 installed, but IPerf3 is
+  better suited for this project thanks to its improved structured output and more detailed statistics.
+Pre-built static binaries are
+  [available here](https://github.com/userdocs/iperf3-static/) for both ARM and x86 architectures.

 ## Authors